 Building a Design System for React Applications

-What is a Design System?
+What a Design System Actually Is

-A design system includes:
+A design system is three things:

 Project Structure